ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 #### What to do next

 You must define a mapping between the UIMA types and {{site.data.keyword.knowledgestudioshort}} entity types.
-You must also create a ZIP file that contains all of the files that are required to import the analyzed data into a {{site.data.keyword.knowledgestudioshort}} workspace.
+You must also create a ZIP file that contains all of the files that are required to upload the analyzed data into a {{site.data.keyword.knowledgestudioshort}} workspace.

 ### Mapping UIMA types to entity types
 {: #wks_uimawexmap}

-Before you import XMI files into a {{site.data.keyword.knowledgestudioshort}} workspace, you must define mappings between the UIMA types and {{site.data.keyword.knowledgestudioshort}} entity types.
+Before you upload XMI files into a {{site.data.keyword.knowledgestudioshort}} workspace, you must define mappings between the UIMA types and {{site.data.keyword.knowledgestudioshort}} entity types.

 #### Before you begin